vipulnaik/diet-exercise-health/README.md

   situations I may opt for private recording.
 However, if the overall incident qualifies based on previous criteria, I'll at least record the overall contours of the incident publicly.

-I generally use private recording for free-form notes such as these:

-* Care notes: Basically, these are notes for things to keep in mind for how to better care for myself; this has a focus on both my personal health and my productivity/efficiency.
-I just keep jotting down the notes as things occur that give me ideas (these could be near-accidents, or things that I feel I should have done differently, or ideas I got by observing or reflecting on a situation).
-Most of these are a few steps removed from actual health impacts, or affect it only probabilistically.

-* Violation counts: If I've decided on following some practice, but I don't always follow it, I might record cases that I didn't follow it in a document so I can review for patterns and reduce the incidence of violations.

 I also have a few SQL files recorded privately; these correspond to private aspects of my health.